abdulmlik/abdulmlk_IR_system/README.md

-This project is a homework
+This project is a homework,

-I do not allow using it as homework for any student or for commercial purposes Otherwise allow it to be used
+I do not allow using it as homework for any student

+Otherwise allow it to be used,

 So do not commit academic dishonesty.